The woman behind one of the greatest books that shaped the world.

 She's Zimbabwe's first black woman to publish a book in english, an advocate for women and a major voice in African and Zimbabwean literature.

-Tsitsi wrote her debut novel (Nervous Conditions) as a student at the University of Zimbabwe and being a woman, no publishing houses would acknowledge her yet alone publish her work but this wasn't something that deterred her.
-She took the step to send her only manuscript to a publishing house based in England that had published two other black female writers, one of them being Alice Walker, but she never heard back from them.
+Tsitsi wrote her debut novel (Nervous Conditions) as a student at the University of Zimbabwe.
+Being a woman, no publishing houses would acknowledge her yet alone publish her work but this wasn't something that deterred her.
+She took the step to send her only manuscript to a publishing house based in England that had published two other black female writers, one of them being Alice Walker.
+She never heard back from them.

 Now, I am one that does not believe in coincidences.
 I think things happen as they should, all for a reason and maybe the next part will inspire that belief in you.

 A few years later, Tsitsi ended up in England for work and found one of the offices to the publishing house she had sent her manuscript to.
 It was then she learned that it had never even been read but with her being there, they were put in a position where they had to.
 They located the now dusty manuscript in their basement and they went ahead and read it.
 What followed is that the very next day they let her know that they wanted to publish her book and so it all began.

 She was the first black Zimbabwean woman to have a book published in English.
 Its publication led to her becoming a major voice in African and Zimbabwean literature.
 Over 30 years since its publication, the book is still being translated all around the world and it continues to be studied in literature.
 It won the Commonwealth Prize in 1989 and in 2018 it was listed in the BBC's top 100 books that shaped the world.
 Myself, being a black Zimbabwean woman, Tsitsi's voice resonates with my own in so many ways.
 Her work echoes the realities that come with gender inequality, political suppression, cultural differences and womanhood.
 I see myself acknowledged, represented and comforted in her work.